octobercms/docs/4.x/element/inspector-types.md

 **optionsMethod** | specify a method name on the component class to source options.
 **depends** | an array of property names a dropdown property depends on.
 See the [dropdown type](./inspector/type-dropdown.md) for more information.
 **group** | an optional group name.
 Groups create sections in the Inspector simplifying the user experience.
 Use a same group name in multiple properties to combine them.
 **showExternalParam** | specifies visibility of the external parameter editor for the property in the Inspector.
 Default: `true`.
+Not supported by the object, objectList, dictionary, set, stringList and stringListAutocomplete types.
 **ignoreIfDefault** | set to `true` to exclude the output from the array if the selection matches default value.
 Default: `false`
 **ignoreIfEmpty** | set to `true` to exclude the output from the array if the selection has an empty value.
 Default: `false` **sortOrder** | specify a custom position as an integer for the property in the available list.